We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 The Cochrane Collaboration defines a systematic review as 'a review of a clearly formulated question that uses systematic and explicit methods to identify, select, and critically appraise relevant research and to collect and analyse data from studies that are included in the review.'1

-The process of systematic review
+The systematic review process

 Davies and Crombie outline the steps in this process:3